Introduction to MosCoW Prioritization

 See how to make one6.
 Start prioritizing

-During the prioritization process, your team will need to ask questions that accompany each category to better determine where each initiative belongs.
-Go down the list in a systematic manner and ask the following questions for each feature or initiative.
+During the MoSCoW prioritization process, your team will need to ask questions that accompany each category to better determine where each initiative belongs.
+Go down the list and ask the following questions for each feature or initiative.
 It’s likely that the most friction will exist between the “should have” and “must have” buckets.

 If there’s no consensus at first, continue going down the list to identify the categories for other features and then, at the end of the prioritization, determine the appropriate categories for the features that weren’t immediately obvious at the beginning.